gesellkammer/maelzel/docs/coreplayintro.rst

 "unrelated" parts of *maelzel*, like the :class:`maelzel.snd.audiosample.Sample` class.

-Internally each :class:`~maelzel.core.musicobj.MusicObj` expresses its playback in terms of a list of :class:`~maelzel.core.csoundevent.CsoundEvent`.
-These :class:`~maelzel.core.csoundevent.CsoundEvent`
+Internally each :class:`~maelzel.core.musicobj.MusicObj` expresses its playback in terms of a list of :class:`~maelzel.core.synthevent.SynthEvent`.

-.. admonition:: csound events
+.. admonition:: synthesis events

-    A CsoundEvent is a score line with a number of fixed fields, user-defined fields and a sequence of breakpoints to define pitch, amplitude and any other parameter over time.
-For more information see :class:`~maelzel.core.csoundevent.CsoundEvent`
+    A SynthEvent is a score line with a number of fixed fields, user-defined fields and a sequence of breakpoints to define pitch, amplitude and any other parameter over time.
+For more information see :class:`~maelzel.core.synthevent.SynthEvent`

 To play any :class:`~maelzel.core.musicobj.MusicObj` (a Note, a Voice, a Score), call its :meth:`~maelzel.core.musicobj.MusicObj.play` method.
 Within this method a number of parameters